WHY WAIT ANY LONGER?

 What to expect during a contact lens fitting

 With so many contact lens choices, the first part of the consultation is a discussion with your eye doctor about your lifestyle and preferences regarding contact lenses.
-One choice that today’s contact lenses allow you to make is whether you want to change your eye color.
-Different eye colors are available with contact lenses.
-Other options include whether you want contact lenses that are designed to be replaced daily or those which can be worn for more extended periods.
+Options include whether you want contact lenses that are designed to be replaced daily or those which can be worn for more extended periods.
 Most people choose soft contact lenses for their ease and comfort.
 However, there are also advantages of hard or what are called rigid gas permeable (GP) lenses.
 All the specifics will be discussed prior to your contact lens fitting.

 Difficulties applying and removing your soft lens?
 Questions on the proper care and hygiene with soft lens wear?
 Questions about contact lens wearing schedules?
 Considering soft contact lens correction and what is involved with soft contact lens wear and care?
 Acuvue even has a live chat to help answer ALL of your soft CL questions!